barbarer/py4e-int/_sources/strings/MixedupCode_orig.rst

 .. activecode::  str-mixed-emotion-ac

     Finish the function below to return how you're feeling by using the variable emotion.
-    For example, if you're feeling "So happy" the statement should print "So happy 4 you!"
+    For example, if you're feeling "So happy" the statement should return "So happy 4 you!"
     ~~~~
     def mood(emotion):